- Actor, director

 Tim Robbins was born on October 16, 1958 in West Covina, California.
 When he was a young boy, his parents, actress Mary Bledsoe and folk musician Gilbert Robbins, relocated to New York City’s Greenwich Village.
 At age 12, Tim became a member of the off-Broadway “Theater for the New City,” known for its radical political plays.
 Following his graduation from Stuyvesant High School, Robbins attended SUNY Plattsburgh for two years before moving to California to study at the UCLA School of Theater, Film and Television.
 After graduating in 1981, he founded the Actors’ Gang theater group in Los Angeles, an experimental ensemble that used the European avant-garde form of theater to express radical political ideas.
-For details about Robbins’s professional acting and directing career, click here and here.
+For details about Robbins’s professional acting and directing career, click here.

 In the late 1990s, Tim Robbins and Sarandon both sat on the advisory board of Fairness and Accuracy In Reporting, a media watchdog organization.
-In the early 2000s, they were both members of Artists United to Win Without War and Not In Our Name (a front group for C. Clark Kissinger‘s Revolutionary Communist Party).
+In the early 2000s, they were also members of Artists United to Win Without War and Not In Our Name (a front group for C. Clark Kissinger‘s Revolutionary Communist Party).